The best way to avoid divorce disaster is to educate yourself about the process, including whether you should hire a divorce attorney.

 Additionally, Colorado law provides for the payment of temporary maintenance and temporary child support from the higher-earning spouse to the lower-earning spouse while the parties are separated.

-If a party decides to move out during the separation period, there will usually be temporary support orders requiring payment for maintenance and child support.
+If a party decides to move out before the divorce is finalized, there will usually be temporary support orders requiring payment for maintenance and child support.
 These payments, combined with the cost of maintaining two residences, can have serious financial implications.

 It is important to meet with an attorney to consider all of the costs related to moving out before taking this step.